kawciaaak/Note-Wise/README.md

 `python3 NoteWise.py`

-On the first run, the application will ask you to enter an API key.
+# On the first run, the application will ask you to enter an API key.

 ## Usage

 To use Note-Wise, follow these steps:

-1. Create a text file (`.txt`) containing your notes and place it in the main directory of the project.
+1. Create a text file (`.txt`) containing your text and place it in the main directory of the project.

 2. Run the application using the command described in the Installation section.